apache/nuttx/configs/sama5d4-ek/README.txt

       2014-8-29: System call interface verified.
-      2014-9-16: Reverified after fixing changes for the knsh configuration that broke this on.
+      2014-9-16: Reverified after fixing changes for the knsh configuration that broke this one.
 All seems to be well now.

   ipv6:
   ----